Randy Arozarena Player Props: Rays vs. Giants

 Randy Arozarena At The Plate

-- Among qualifying hitters in baseball, he ranks 77th in batting average, 23rd in on-base percentage, and 82nd in slugging.
+- He ranks 71st in batting average, 21st in on base percentage, and 80th in slugging among the qualified batters in baseball.

-- Arozarena is batting .263 during his last games and is on a seven-game hitting streak.
+- Arozarena will look to extend his eight-game hitting streak.
+He's batting .316 during his last games.

+- Arozarena has picked up a hit in 70 of 115 games this season, with multiple hits 30 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.